gabeklein/expressive-jsx/README.md

     Another language, much the like of JSX, which introduces a new syntax<br/>for writing cleaner, more meaningful markup defining UI's, currently for React.
 </h4>

-# XJS

 If you develop with React, chances are you know JSX, its de-facto language so to speak.
-Expressive, or **XJS** for short, is an alternative syntax.
+Expressive, extends JSX to add first-class styles and ES6 idioms to normal markup.
 It aims to let React developers write their components and apps in a more elegant way.
 It too generates code used by the react runtime, however it also adds useful features at the language level which can optimize how we make our components.

 <h4>Expressive-React provides, for-starters, these benefits:</h4>